Apply for a licence to plant alongside the highway

 - Any request for an extension to the period for which the licence has been granted must be made by submitting a further application to the Highway Authority at least 48 hours (excluding Saturday and Sunday and Bank Holidays) prior to the expiry of the existing licence

-- No shrub, plant, or grass of a poisonous nature, or otherwise likely to constitute a source of danger, nuisance, or annoyance to persons or animals on the highway, shall be planted .
-No tree, shrub or plant shall exceed 2 feet (600mm) in height
+- No shrub, plant, or grass of a poisonous nature, or otherwise likely to constitute a source of danger, nuisance, or annoyance to persons or animals on the highway, shall be planted.
+No shrub or plant which has been planted under this licence shall be allowed to exceed 2 feet (600mm) in height

 - The applicant shall keep the part of the highway to which this licence relates in a neat and tidy condition to the satisfaction of the Highway Authority.